itdxer/neupy/site/2015/09/07/password_recovery.rst

     np.random.seed(0)
     random.seed(0)

-If you can't reproduce with your own version of Python and libraries you can install the same as I used:
+If you can't reproduce with your version of Python and libraries you can install the same as I used:

 .. code-block:: python